-Please emphasize, in whatever ways you can, that the results indicate their preferences but are not necessarily their strengths.
-This reduces the anxiety for respondents who may express the view that the questionnaire says they are not good readers or not visually strong.
+Please emphasize, in whatever ways you can, that the results indicate their preferences but are not their strengths.
+This reduces the anxiety for respondents who may express a view that their results indicate they are not good readers or not visually strong.

-No one mode is superior and there is no superior profile of VARK scores.
+No one mode is superior and there is no superior set for VARK’s four-score results.
 Although business, government and academic institutions may appear to be biased towards using Read/write (print) resources, life is much more varied.
 And you can be successful with almost any combination.
 “You may be different but you are not dumb.”
 VARK believes that every learner can improve their learning strategies and there is no magic set of scores (we term them Profiles).
 People can use their VARK results to explore their own views about whether their VARK Profile fits them.
 For example, a person with a strong Visual preference could be asked:

 - “How important is colour in your life?”